pulumi/registry/themes/default/content/registry/packages/kubernetes/installation-configuration.md

 ---
 title: Kubernetes Setup
-meta_desc: This page provides an overview on how to seup the Kubernetes Provider for Pulumi.
+meta_desc: This page provides an overview on how to setup the Kubernetes Provider for Pulumi.
 layout: installation
 aliases:
     - "/docs/reference/clouds/kubernetes/setup/"